-In this research, the elements of systems theory have been identified.
-It was then used as a guideline, and the data used in this research was collected by reviewing the available documentation on the policy of TVET.
-This includes policies, procedures, reports, and research studies conducted in this area.
-Some processes regulate and guide the policy of TVET towards the intended objectives.
-However, resources must be well organised to ensure equitable access and optimised to carry out the organisation's responsibilities.
-It is essential to have a clear outline of how activities are implemented, including the development of guidelines governing processes and setting policies on how to access, use and manage resources to ensure optimal use.
+In this research, the elements of systems theory have been identified, it was then used as a guideline, and the data used in this research was collected by reviewing the available documentation on the policy of TVET, this included policies, procedures, reports, and research studies conducted in this area.
+Some processes regulate and guide the policy of TVET oriented towards the intended objectives.
+However, resources must be organized well to ensure equitable access and optimal use to carry out the Organization's responsibilities.
+It is crucial to have a clear outline of how activities are implemented, including the development of guidelines governing processes and setting policies on how to access, use and manage resources to ensure optimal use.
 The good outputs are specific and well thought out that harness resources and implementation tools to achieve the desired results (Rieckmann, 2017).
 As for the feedback, studies in this research provided the necessary analysis to develop indicators to improve developing technical education and vocational training in Libya.

-Results And Discussion
+Results and Discussion

-The education system, aims, processes and styles are determined by education policy.
+The education system, aims, stages and styles are determined by education policy.
 Intellectually or culturally, no nation can prosper unless it has a simple, practical, and versatile educational policy.
-Salameh writes that the connection between educational policy and strategic planning should be emphasised.
-In particular, because of its prominent role in preparing qualified, skilled workers, technical education and vocational training receive significant attention from the government and private sector.
-Educational policy formulation is not limited to educators alone.
-Still, it is connected to the country, with all its institutions and bodies, and to public and private sector activities, he adds.
+Salameh writes that the connection between educational policy and strategic planning should be emphasized.
+In particular, because of its prominent role in preparing qualified, skilled workers, technical education and vocational training receive significant attention from the government and private sector, he says.
+Educational policy formulation is not limited to educators alone - as some understand it - but is connected to the country, with all its institutions and bodies.
+To public and private sector activities, he adds.
 Higher education is closely related to facets of the state and its economic and social life.
 Investors have joined the higher education market to reduce public education spending.
-For instance, secondary and higher education in the Arab Republic of Egypt was extended before total enrolment reached lower levels of education.
+For instance, secondary and higher education in the Arab Republic of Egypt was extended before complete enrolment was reached at lower levels of education.
 The lack of demand for technical education is attributable to the non-technical existence of guaranteed government jobs.
-Libya was ranked 80th out of 133 countries in 2009, 135th out of 144 countries in 2012, and the Scientific Research Institutions'Ouality Index ranked it 91st and 125th in 2016.
-Therefore, these low indicators demonstrate an immediate need to rethink and implement a detailed educational policy strategy, says Al-Talib meets the target targets and keeps up with growth criteria.
-It must be strictly supervised and reviewed continuously.
-The 2016 United Nations report on Libya claimed no inequality in education between the two genders and that free education and resources are open to everyone.
+Libya was ranked 80th out of 133 countries in 2009, 135th out of 144 countries in 2012, and the Scientific Research Institutions' Quality Index ranked it 91st and 125th in 2016.
+Therefore, these low indicators demonstrate an immediate need to rethink and implement a detailed educational policy strategy, says Al-Talib.
+He says that to achieve the education target discussed in this study, it is essential to keep up with growth criteria, and it must be strictly supervised and constantly reviewed.
+The 2016 United Nations report on Libya claimed no inequality in education between the two sexes and that free education and resources are open to everyone.